-A headstone is a marker that sits above a grave.
-Generally, headstones include the deceased's name, date of birth, date of death and sometimes a simple saying or verse.
+A headstone is a marker that sits above a grave, and the headstone inscriptions written on them usually include the deceased's name, date of birth, date of death and sometimes simple sayings or verses.
 However, there are many ways to enhance a headstone, and make it a richer tribute for your loved one.

 Simple Headstone Inscriptions

 First, take a little time to really think about that person's life and what he meant to everyone.
 That should help you decide what kind of tribute would be most fitting.
-Here are a few basic categories that most headstone tributes fall into, as well as some examples of what you could have engraved.
+Here are a few basic categories that most gravestone sayings fall into, as well as some examples of what you could have engraved.

-Remarks in this category usually acknowledge something about a person's various roles in life.
+Remarks in this category of gravestone inscriptions usually acknowledge something about a person's various roles in life.
 They might also include personal sentiments you'd like to express about your loved one.

 Sometimes a less formal statement makes a wonderful quote to put on a headstone, especially if it's a direct quote of your loved one.
 Here are several examples.